Waubonsee Community College

 The Geo2YC Division of NAGT part of Supporting Community College Faculty Across the Disciplines:Fall 2012 Workshop:Essays

 David Voorhees, Associate Professor Earth Science / Geology, Waubonsee Community College Download this essay (Acrobat (PDF) 21kB Sep27 12) 1.
 From your perspective, what are the two things that your disciplinary ...

-Identifying geoscience 'majors' at Waubonsee part of Geoscience in Two-year Colleges:Supporting and Advancing Geoscience Education in Two-Year Colleges:Workforce Development:Preparing Students in Two-year Colleges for Careers:Essays
+Identifying geoscience 'majors' at Waubonsee part of Geoscience in Two-year Colleges:Supporting and Advancing Geoscience Education in Two-Year Colleges:Workforce, Transfer, and Careers:Preparing Students in Two-year Colleges for Careers:Essays

 I have been teaching Earth Science, Geology, Astronomy and Geography full time at Waubonsee Community College for 10 years.
 As most of my teaching is the General Education Survey of Earth Science class, a 3-Â‐credit lecture course covering physical geology, oceanography, meteorology and astronomy, I don't have many, or know of many, geoscience majors in my classes, although I have identified several over the years using various techniques, four of which are described below.

 David H. Voorhees part of Supporting Community College Faculty Across the Disciplines:Fall 2012 Workshop:Participant Profiles